Jimmy2179/FortiGate/README.md

-# FortiGate Configuration Project
+# FortiGate Configuration with Remote Users and Advanced Features

-This project contains a FortiGate configuration that includes key networking and security components:
+This project provides a FortiGate configuration setup that includes:

+- **LDAP Integration**: Remote users and groups are fetched from an LDAP server for centralized authentication and role-based access.
-- **LDP (Label Distribution Protocol)**
+- **LDP (Label Distribution Protocol)**: For MPLS-related dynamic label distribution.
-- **SW-WAN (Software-Defined WAN)**
+- **SW-WAN (Software-Defined WAN)**: Intelligent WAN path control and link failover.
-- **IPsec VPN**
+- **IPsec VPN**: Secure site-to-site or remote access VPN tunnels.
-- **Security Profiles** (such as antivirus, web filtering, and application control)

-The configuration is designed for enterprise environments that require secure and scalable network connectivity.
+- **Security Profiles**: Deep inspection using Antivirus, Web Filtering, Application Control, and more.

+## Key Benefits

+- Centralized **user authentication** via LDAP
+- Enhanced **network reliability** with SD-WAN
+- **Secure communication** using IPsec
+- **Granular traffic control** with advanced security profiles

 ## Download